MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/view-omni-channel-conversation-omni-channel-session-dynamics365-apps.md

 ---
-title: "View conversation and session form in Dynamics 365 for Customer Engagement apps"
+title: "View conversation and session form in Dynamics 365 for Customer Engagement apps | MicrosoftDocs"
 description: "Learn about the omni-channel conversations and session forms that users (agents and supervisors) who are not part of can Omni-channel Engagement Hub can under the Acitivities in Dynamics 365 for Customer Engagement apps."
 keywords: ""
 author: kabala123
 ms.author: kabala
 manager: shujoshi
 applies_to:
-ms.date: 11/13/2018
+ms.date: 1/29/2019
-ms.service:
+ms.service: dynamics-365-customerservice
 ms.topic: article
 ms.assetid: 6fa913f3-f0f4-4917-91d1-f895d5648368
 ms.custom: